nirs/pyev/pyev/doc_src/source/Async.rst

-        Sends/signals/activates the :py:class:`Async` watcher, that is, feeds an :py:const:`EV_ASYNC` event on the watcher into the event loop, and returns immediately.
+        Sends/signals/activates the :py:class:`Async` watcher, that is, feeds an :py:const:`EV_ASYNC` event on the watcher into the event loop, and instantly returns.

-        Note that, as with other watchers in libev, multiple events might get compressed into a single callback invocation (another way to look at this is that :py:class:`Async` watchers are level-triggered, set on :py:meth:`send`, reset when the event loop detects that).
+        Note that, as with other watchers in libev, multiple events might get compressed into a single callback invocation (another way to look at this is that :py:class:`Async` watchers are level-triggered: they are set on :py:meth:`send`, reset when the event loop detects that).

-        This call incurs the overhead of a system call only once per event loop iteration, so while the overhead might be noticeable, it doesn't apply to repeated calls to :py:meth:`send` for the same event loop.
+        This call incurs the overhead of at most one extra system call per event loop iteration, if the event loop is blocked, and no syscall at all if the event loop (or your program) is processing events.
+That means that repeated calls are basically free (there is no need to avoid calls for performance reasons) and that the overhead becomes smaller (typically zero) under load.

     .. py:attribute:: sent